KevinPeinado33/KevinPeinado33/README.md

 ## I'm a software developer

 - 🔭 I’m currently working on my research project
-- 🌱 I’m currently learning Flutter & I.A
+- 🌱 I’m currently learning React Native & I.A
-- 👯 I’m looking to collaborate on flutter or I.A projects
+- 👯 I’m looking to collaborate on React Native or I.A projects

 ### 💻 Technologies I love the most